mediocregopher/mediocre-go-lib/mrpc/proto.md

 The two elements of the response stream are specified as follows:

 * The first element is the response from the call.
-This may be a JSON value, a byte blob, or an embedded stream containing even more elements, depending on the call.
+This may be a value, a bytes, or an embedded stream element containing even more elements, depending on the call.
 It's up to the client and server to coordinate beforehand what to expect here.

-* The second element, the tail, is a JSON value with an object optionally containing an `err` field, and optionally containing a `debug` field.
+* The second element, the tail, is a value element with an object optionally containing an `err` field, and optionally containing a `debug` field.
 The value of `err` may be any JSON value which is meaningful to the client and server.
 This element is required even if there's no `err` or `debug` data.